minishalincy/Inclusive_EdTech/README.md

    npm run dev
    ```

-5. Install Expo Go on your mobile device and scan the QR code to run the application, make sure both PC and mobile connected to same WiFi.
+5. Install Expo Go App on your mobile and scan the QR code to run the application, make sure both PC and mobile connected to same WiFi.

 ---